 tacrolimus (Advagraf/Prograf) - an immunosuppressant drug, similar to ciclosporin, used for severe IBD.

-tenesmus - a constant urge to empty the bowel, usually caused by inflammation of the rectum.
+tenesmus - a constant urge to have bowel moments, even when the bowel is empty, usually caused by inflammation of the rectum.

 terminal ileum - the last part of the small intestine before it joins the large intestine.

 Thiopurine metabolites/TGNs - the breakdown products of azathioprine or mercaptopurine.
 Levels can indicate whether the right dose is being prescribed or if the risk of liver toxicity is increased.

 topical treatment - drug treatment applied directly to an affected area of the body.
 In IBD this usually refers to the use of suppositories and enemas to treat inflammation in the rectum or the lower section of the colon.

 toxic megacolon - widening or swelling of the colon that may cause perforation, sometimes seen in a very severe attack of Ulcerative Colitis or Crohn's Colitis.

 TPMT (thiopurine methyltransferase) - an enzyme in blood that can be measured in a test to help predict the possibility of side effects from thioprine drugs, such as azathioprine or 6-MP.

 TPN - total parenteral nutrition.
 See parenteral nutrition.